 Entrants retain ownership over their entries.
-By submitting an entry, entrants grant to each of FT and the RGS-IBG a worldwide, perpetual, non-exclusive, sub-licensable, royalty-free licence to display, publish, transmit, copy, edit and use the entry in any media, in whole or in part, in any way they see fit, including, but not limited to, for publishing on www.rgs.org and on FT.com, without compensation to the entrant.
+By submitting an entry, entrants grant to each of FT and RGS-IBG a worldwide, perpetual, non-exclusive, sub-licensable, royalty-free licence to display, publish, transmit, copy, edit and use the entry in any media, in whole or in part, in any way they see fit, including, but not limited to, for publishing on www.rgs.org, in Routes journal and on FT.com, without compensation to the entrant.
 Rights to edit copy where the publishers deem necessary is reserved although entrants will be fully credited.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.